mainlp/mainlp.github.io/_pages/projects.md

 Interested in doing your MSc or BSc thesis with us?
 We offer several BSc and MSc thesis topics at MaiNLP.

 Currently, the following research vectors characterize broad topics in which we offer MSc and BSc thesis projects.
 We provide a (non-exhaustive) list of  research projects within each vector.
 We are also interested to supervise projects related to the [Research projects](#ongoingproj) indicated above.
-We recommend to check out the suggested/selected publications.
+You are welcome to send us your own project proposal.
+We recommend to check out the suggested/selected publications to get inspired.

 Unless otherwise specified, all projects can be either at the MSc or BSc level.
 The exact scope of the project will be determined in a meeting before the start of the project.

+*Important update*: We do not supervise industrial MSc/BSc thesis project (Industrieabschlussarbeiten) this semester.

 Regularly <b>check back for updates</b> on thesis project suggestions.